hsiW/WishBot/README.md

     dm: false, //Whether the command can work in DM's(private messages) or not
     delete: false, //If the command text should be deleted on use(the text used to invoke the command)
     togglable: false, //If the command can be toggled on or off with the toggle command
-    cooldown: 5, //Command cooldown(in seconds)
+    cooldown: 5, //Cooldown for the command(in seconds)
     process: (msg, args, bot) => {
         return new Promise(resolve => {
         	//Whatever function you want here to process the command stuff